Jeff

-York Times, The New Yorker, Esquire, Men's
+He has written often for The New York Times, Sports Illustrated, The New Yorker, ESPN, Esquire, Men's Journal, Details

-in the Best American Sports Writing series.
+frequently in the Best American Sports Writing series.
+He is at work on a novel, and a collection of poems.

 MacGregor